Keibert Ruiz Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in MLB.
+- The Cardinals pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA among all league pitching staffs (4.42).
+- The Cardinals have a 4.45 team ERA that ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 72 home runs (one per game), the fifth-fewest in baseball.
+- Cardinals pitchers combine to surrender 72 home runs (1.0 per game), the fourth-fewest in the league.

-- His last appearance was on Tuesday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering six earned runs while allowing 10 hits.
+- The lefty's last time out was on Wednesday against the San Francisco Giants, when he threw 6 1/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.